Oil futures drunk-trading incident: Aftermath

-After an investigation by the FSA, which deemed him "not fit and proper", Perkins was barred from working as a trader in June 2010 for a minimum of five years and fined a total of £72,000, paid in 36 installments.
-This number was reduced from £150,000 after Perkins expressed concern that the £150,000 would cause him undue financial hardship.
+After an investigation by the FSA, which deemed Perkins "not fit and proper", he was barred from working as a trader in June 2010 for a minimum of five years and fined a total of £72,000 – paid in 36 installments – which was reduced from £150,000 after Perkins expressed concern that the large fine would cause him undue financial hardship.
 When delivering the report, a regulator for the FSA said that "Mr. Perkins poses an extreme risk to the market when drunk".

 As a result of Perkins' trading, he was suspended in July 2009.
 That same month, he joined an alcoholics' rehabilitation programme.
 In July 2010, two days after the FSA announced the sanctions, Perkins was hired by Starsupply Renewables SA, a Swiss-based biofuels brokerage company, initially to create training manuals for new recruits; Starsupply promised not to allow Perkins to trade for the remainder of his probation.
 A spokesperson for Starsupply stated that they considered him "a good man who did a stupid thing".